Stigant/Starbucks-Project/Starbucks Blog Post.md

 The main way this will be done is building a classification model to determine the likelihood of a user viewing or completing an offer.
 Ideally we would also try to estimate how a user's spend would be impacted by an offer, or combination of offers, unfortunately this does not appear to be a tractable machine learning problem.
 At least with the data available.

+Treating this as a classification problem is a very natural approach.
+It also offers a lot of flexibility and be easily combined with subsequent work on other aspects of the problem.

 The data set is imbalanced, particularly the viewed/not viewed classes, and so performance of the model will be measured by it's f1-scores on each class.
 Since the model will be used to output estimates of probabilities it is important that the model performs well on both positive and negative classes.

 The strategy itself will need real world testing to evaluate.
 There is some discussion of this in the conclusion.